robphilipp/data-frame-ts/README.md

 - `rowSlices(): Array<Array<V>>` - Returns all rows as a 2D array
 - `columnSlice(columnIndex: number): Result<Array<V>, string>` - Returns a copy of the specified column
 - `columnSlices(): Array<Array<V>>` - Returns all columns as a 2D array
 - `subFrame(start: Index, end: Index): Result<DataFrame<V>, string>` - Returns a subframe for the specified range.
 The start and end parameters define the inclusive range of rows and columns to include.
-Any tags associated with cells in the range are preserved and their coordinates are properly adjusted to match the new subframe.
+Any tags associated with cells in the range are preserved, and their coordinates are properly adjusted to match the new subframe.
 - `copy(): DataFrame<V>` - Creates a copy of the DataFrame
 - `equals(other: DataFrame<V>): boolean` - Checks if this DataFrame equals another DataFrame